machbase/machbase/content/en/neo/operations/ssh-access.md

 ## SSH without password

+1. **Generate a key pair**: The first step is to generate a new key pair on the local machine (the machine you will log in from).
+   This is done using the `ssh-keygen` command.

+    > You can skep this step, if you have already a key pair.

+    ```bash
+    ssh-keygen -t rsa
+    ```

+    This command will create two files in the .ssh directory in your home directory: `id_rsa` (private key) and `id_rsa.pub` (public key).

+2. **Copy the public key to the remote machine**: The next step is to copy the public key to the remote machine.

+    To register the public key into the machbase server, follow the steps below.

+3. **Log in with the key pair**: Now you can log in to the machbase server using your key pair.
+The SSH client will automatically use your private key to decrypt a challenge sent by the server, proving your identity.

+    ```bash
+    ssh -p 5652 sys@127.0.0.1
+    ```

+    If everything is set up correctly, you should be logged in to the machbase-neo without being asked for a password.

 ### Register ssh key from Web UI

 1. Select "SSH Keys" menu from the left bottom menu. {{< neo_since ver="8.0.20" />}}

 {{< figure src="../img/ssh_keys.jpg" width="207px" >}}

-2. Click "New SSH Key" button.
-Paste your public key and write any title.
-The press "Add SSH Key"
+2. To add a new SSH key, click on the "New SSH Key" button.
+Paste your public key in the designated field and provide a title.
+   Finally, click on the "Add SSH Key" button to complete the process.

 {{< figure src="../img/ssh_keys2.jpg" width="630px" >}}

-3. Your SSH key has been registered in the list.
+3. Your SSH key has been registered shows on the list.

 {{< figure src="../img/ssh_keys3.jpg" width="630px" >}}

 ### Register ssh key from shell command

-Adding the public key to machbase-neo server makes it possible to execute any `machbase-neo shell` command without prompt and entering password.
+Adding the public key to the machbase-neo server enables the execution of any `machbase-neo shell` command without the need for a prompt or password entry.

 1. Add your public key to server